Andy Matthews - Architect - Andy Matthews Studio

 Do you manage to get any vacation time in the year?

-Not at the moment, but that is a priority to improve.
+Not as much I as would like, but that is a priority to improve.
 But as you know, the first five years of starting any business are hard and we have to commit to that.
-I think my reward is delayed.
-There is, ideally, if we get it right, delayed gratification, plenty of lifestyle, hopefully some financial reward and more flexibility.
+The idea is that my reward is delayed.
+There is, ideally, if we get it right, delayed gratification, plenty of lifestyle, complexhopefully some financial reward and more flexibility.
 If you dig in, I strongly, firmly believe that the hard effort we're trusting in now will result in one great success.